sourcetortoise/modpill/README.md

 - Increase the volume until it's **almost too loud** but still comfortable and safe.
 You may feel some euphoria here.
 - If tuned correctly: you should now be completing your task!
 See you in x hours.

+## Running the application

+Download or clone the repo and place it in the `www` directory of your [https://httpd.apache.org/docs/2.4/platform/](Apache web server).
+Navigate to `http://localhost/crunchy-reliable-beats` to access the jukebox.

+To use your own playlist or add/remove tracks, modify the `js/favlist.js` file, which uses file names and Mod Archive IDs.

 ## Credits & Licenses

 Crunchy pulls music files directly from Mod Archive as permitted for personal use under the [Mod Archive Distribution license](https://modarchive.org/index.php?terms-upload).
 [View the playlist on Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93325) to see more info on individual tracks.